 The society aims to provide academic support, training, and the establishment of guidelines for comprehensive and holistic peripartum medicine.

-SOOMSA (Society of obstetric medicine of South Africa) was founded in 2020 to represent health care workers caring for women with medical conditions in pregnancy.
+SOOMSA (Society of Obstetric Medicine South Africa) was founded in 2020 to represent health care workers caring for women with medical conditions in pregnancy.

 We aim to provide support for all health care workers working with women with medical conditions associated with pregnancy.